Top Tools / October 12, 2025

 Best AI Agents for HR Tools

-You think you know how "chatbots" work until your HR team is buried under onboarding requests during a product launch and the bot cannot actually complete tasks.
-From my experience in the startup ecosystem, the wins come from agents that take action across systems, not just answer FAQs.
-Three practical examples I look for are, 1) creating a PTO request directly from Slack and routing approvals, 2) orchestrating offboarding across Okta, payroll, and IT assets, 3) generating manager summaries from HRIS data with audit trails.
-Analyst data shows AI is shifting service patterns, with Gartner predicting that by 2028, 70 percent of customer service journeys will begin and be resolved in conversational assistants, a signal that employee support will follow similar patterns (Gartner newsroom).
+You think you know how chatbots work until your HR team is buried under onboarding requests during a product launch and the bot cannot actually complete tasks.
+From my experience in the startup ecosystem, the real wins come from agents that take action across systems, not ones that just answer FAQs.
+The difference shows up fast when an employee can submit PTO from Slack and get approvals routed automatically, when offboarding triggers access removal across Okta, payroll, and IT assets, or when managers receive clean summaries generated from HRIS data with full audit trails.

 Leena AI